biya-coin/biyaliquid-docs/.gitbook/developers/dapps/example-smart-contract.md

   }

   // If we are using Ethereum native wallets the 'addresses' are the hex addresses
-  // If we are using Cosmos native wallets the 'addresses' are bech32 biyaliquid addresses, return addresses;
+  // If we are using Cosmos native wallets the 'addresses' are bech32 biyachain addresses, return addresses;
 };
 ```